sexylowrie/spring-cloud-teach/README.md

-## spring-cloud-tech
+## spring-cloud-teach
-tech you something about java
+teach you something about java